Somatic Movement & Embodied Pilates for Runners

 But running can also be demanding.
 The repetitive, linear motion takes its toll—tight hips, sore joints, and tired fascia are all too familiar in my own Soma.
 These are physical responses from a body that’s been under stress, operating in a highly activated state.

-In alignment with our Soma Method, following the dynamic intensity of STRONG, we transition into SOFT—the space where integration happens.
-Soma SOFT invites the body to land.
-Through gentle mobility work, somatic exercises, restorative breathwork, and grounding practices, we guide the nervous system back toward balance.
-This reframes recovery—from “time off” to a nourishing, essential practice we prioritize and enjoy.
-A way to care for our Soma, release held tension, prevent injury, and give thanks to the strong, resilient body that carries us—every single day.
+In alignment with the Soma Method, we transition from the dynamic intensity of STRONG into the integration space of SOFT, where the body lands.
+Through gentle mobility work, somatic exercises, restorative breathwork, and grounding practices, we guide the nervous system back towards balance.

-By weaving somatic practices into your movement routine—whether it's orienting with your senses, connecting with your breath, or simply noticing the rhythm of your feet—you begin to run with your body, not against it.
-Taking a moment to ground before a run invites embodied awareness: you become more attuned to your surroundings, more sensitive to your body’s internal signals, and more able to adapt in real time—whether that means slowing down, picking up pace, or shifting how you move.
+By weaving somatic practices into your movement routine, whether it's orienting with your senses, connecting with your breath, or simply noticing the rhythm of your feet, you begin to run with your body, not against it.
+Taking a moment to ground before a run invites embodied awareness, you become more attuned to your surroundings, more sensitive to your body’s internal signals, and more able to adapt to what you need in the moment.

 This deeper connection enhances proprioception, supports injury prevention, and allows you to find your authentic rhythm—a pace that is responsive, intuitive, and uniquely yours.